lsst/pipelines_lsst_io/getting-started/photometry.rst

 1. :ref:`Detect sources in individual coadd patches <getting-started-tutorial-detect-coadds>`.
 2. :ref:`Merge those multi-band source detections into a single detection catalog <getting-started-tutorial-merge-coadd-detections>`.
-3. :ref:`Measure and deblend sources in the individual coadds using the unified detection catalog <getting-started-tutorial-measure-coadds>`.
+3. :ref:`Deblend and measure sources in the individual coadds using the unified detection catalog <getting-started-tutorial-measure-coadds>`.
 4. :ref:`Merge the multi-band catalogs of source measurements to identify the best positional measurements for each source <getting-started-tutorial-merge-coadds>`.
 5. :ref:`Re-measure the coadds in each band using fixed positions (forced photometry) <getting-started-tutorial-forced-coadds>`.